lorenzopalloni/lorenzopalloni.github.io/content/posts/how-to-install-arch-linux.md

 ### Let's start!

-Assuming that you are in the installation environment, logged in the first virtual console as the root user, and presented with a Zsh shell prompt.
+I assume that you are in the installation environment, logged in the first virtual console as the root user, and presented with a Zsh shell prompt.
 If not, follow the first steps described [here](https://wiki.archlinux.org/title/Installation_guide).

 Enable internet access through `iwctl` for Wi-Fi or an Ethernet cable.